-- In E. coli, ribosome is about 22% of their total dry weight.
+- In E. coli, the ribosome is about 22% of their total dry weight.

-- At first, people believed that ribosome has a uniform structure.
+- At first, people believed that the ribosome has a uniform structure.
 Nauringa (1967) proved that it has two components.
-The larger one ( 50S sub-unit of 70S ribosome) is a pentagonal structure of 100Å that attach with a globular structure of 40-60Å in diameter.
+The larger one ( 50S subunit of 70S ribosome) is a pentagonal structure of 100Å that attaches with a globular structure of 40-60Å in diameter.

-- Ribosome is bounded by a membrane (thickness 70Å) that could not be dissolved by ribonuclease, however, dissolve with protease.
+- The ribosome is bounded by a membrane (thickness 70Å) that doesn’t dissolve by ribonuclease, however, dissolve with protease.
 It means, the wall is made up of protein.
 There are many soluble protein present in ribosome which are basically different enzymes.